 SQL Scripts for Data Analysis Automation

 Data analysis is an important aspect of any business, and automating the process can save time and increase efficiency.
 That’s where SQL scripts come into play.
 SQL (Structured Query Language) is a programming language designed for managing and manipulating relational databases.
-It enables you to query data, update records, create and modify tables, and perform other database administration tasks.
+It allows you to query data, update records, create and modify tables, and perform other database administration tasks.
 When it comes to data analysis, SQL scripts can be used to automate various processes, such as data extraction, transformation, and loading (ETL), report generation, and more.

 To get started with SQL scripts for data analysis automation, you first need to have a basic understanding of SQL commands and how they work.
 Some of the most commonly used SQL commands for data analysis include: